tmtran11/discourse/docs/DEVELOPMENT-CLOUD.md

 - Login as **ubuntu**

 ## Install
+If you successfully SSH into the EC2 Instance, you can start installing dependencies.
 ```
 # Elevate to root user.
 You will need to be root through the rest of the setup and bootstrap process
 sudo -s